 You don’t need to cope with Bipolar Disorder alone!
 Discover the power of bipolar support groups.
-Group support is an important part of bipolar treatment, either in a residential setting, as an out patient or self organized by mental health consumers.
+Group support is an important part of bipolar treatment, either in a residential setting, as an out patient, or peer organized by consumers of mental health treatment.

-Support groups can be a valuable add-on to your bipolar medication and provide a vital safety net.
-Research proves that people living with bipolar disorder greatly benefit from this form of bipolar therapy.
+Support groups can be a valuable addition to your bipolar medication and provide a vital safety net.
+Research has indicated that people living with Bipolar Disorder greatly benefit from this adjunct to their treatment.

 DBSA and other bipolar groups are free, confidential, and serve as a reliable source of information.
 You can also join a recovery oriented group if you have a dual diagnosis.

 I could not think of anything I wanted to do less.
 I was painfully sensitive to being stereotyped or stigmatized.